bang-olufsen/create/Documentation/SoundPresets.md

 In Beocreate 2, sound presets (previously called *sound profiles*) are now separated from DSP programs:

 1. A DSP program determines the sound processing flow and which sound adjustment features are available.
-2. A sound preset contains the actual settings that are dynamically applied to the DSP program (equaliser and crossover parameters, levels, ...).
+2. A sound preset contains the actual settings that are dynamically applied to the DSP program (equaliser and crossover parameters, levels, delays, ...).

 ## Data Format: JSON